 Although these rules do not directly apply to military hospitals in China, the healthcare administrative authority of the general logistics department of the PRC People's Liberation Army (the "PLA") uses these rules as a reference to approve the procurement of such medical equipment.
 The procurement regulations issued by the NHC stipulate that from 2018 to 2020, the total number of PET-CT large medical equipment procurement licenses issued in China cannot exceed 710 by the end of 2020.
 According to "the configuration plan of large medical equipment from 2018 to 2020" ("2018 to 2020 Plan") issued by NHC on October 26, 2018, national master plan configures a maximum of 10 newly added proton therapy treatment systems between 2018 and 2020.
 The allocation will depend on the actual situation of regional function orientation, radiation capacity of medical services and the service level of diagnosis and treatment of medical institutions.
-By the end of 2019, one unit will be allocated in each of the six regions, which are North China, East China, Central and Southern China, Northeastern China, Southwestern China and Northwestern China.
-By the end of 2020, one more unit will be allocated in each of the four regions, which contains North China, East China, Central Southern China and Southwestern China.
 In addition, "2018 to 2020 Plan" also stipulates the provincial the procurement planning and quotas for Class B large medical equipment procurement licenses.

-Although the current number of procurement licenses available did not significantly impact our expansion plans in 2018, the limitation on the number of procurement licenses available and any adverse changes to such procurement licenses available in the future, or any failure of our hospital partners and our planned hospital(s) to obtain such licenses, may affect our expansion plan after 2018.
+Although the current number of procurement licenses available did not significantly impact our expansion plans in 2019, the limitation on the number of procurement licenses available and any adverse changes to such procurement licenses available in the future, or any failure of our hospital partners and our planned hospital(s) to obtain such licenses, may affect our expansion plan after 2019.
 Any of the foregoing could materially adversely affect our future prospects.